RSGallery2/RSGallery2_Project/Documentation/Config/config.md

 #### Settings My Galleries
 * (1) Show My Galleries

-  On yes it avtivates this functions
+  On yes it activates this functions

 * (2) Show only items owned by the logged in user in My Galleries